comunica/Article-SSWS2020-AMF/content/evaluation.md

 by [Vander Sande et al.](cite:cites amf2015)
 allowed both Bloom filters and GCS to be created on the fly for any triple pattern.
 To support our experiments, we extended this implementation with new features.
-This implementation is available on [GitHub](https://github.com/LinkedDataFragments/Server.js/tree/feature-handlers-amf-2).
+This implementation will be available on GitHub.
 In order to measure the server overhead of large AMFs, we added a config option to dynamically enable AMFs for triple patterns with number of matching triples below a given result count threshold.